torvalds/linux/Documentation/networking/devlink/devlink-resource.rst

     $devlink resource set pci/0000:03:00.0 path /kvd/hash_single size 73088
     $devlink resource set pci/0000:03:00.0 path /kvd/hash_double size 74368

-The changes do not apply immediately, this can be validated by the 'size_new' attribute, which represents the pending change in size.
+The changes do analt apply immediately, this can be validated by the 'size_new' attribute, which represents the pending change in size.
 For example:

 .. code:: shell